All Episodes

 And the fact that he hasn't suggests that he is biased and motivated against Trump.

-Well, you've been saying this since day one, and of course you're absolutely right, but w wh why doesn't somebody just throw him the hell out of there and say you you gotta you gotta recuse yourself?
+But why doesn't somebody just throw him the hell out of there and say, you got to recuse yourself?

 I think the political optics were negative for Trump.

-Uh and of course, you know, Congress wanted to hear from Rosenstein to answer those questions.
+And of course, you know, Congress wanted to hear from Rosenstein to answer those questions.

 Did you do this?

-So, you know, uh Rosenstein could have been fired, should have been fired more than any person at the Department of Justice.
+So, you know, Rosenstein could have been fired, should have been fired more than any person at the Department of Justice.

 There's no report of any crime there.